 Maximize Your Internal Leadership Development

-Every day, you and your colleagues in Human Resources or Learning & Development successfully orchestrate internal leadership programs, initiatives, and partnerships.
+Every day, you and your colleagues in Human Resources or Learning & Development successfully orchestrate development programs, initiatives, and partnerships.
 You sift through countless new offerings and ideas that may — or may not — align with your training goals.

-But your team is also staffed with skilled people who are steeped in the talent needs of the business.
-Internal leadership development can upskill your people and help you retain critical talent by using the HR team that you already have in-house.
+But your team is also staffed with skilled people who are steeped in the needs of the business.
+Internal leadership development can help you retain critical talent, support the business, and upskill your people by using the HR team that you already have in-house.

 If you’re not making the most of your internal leadership development capabilities, you’re probably missing out.